SciCompKL/CoDiPack/documentation/TutorialB1_2.md

 [JacobianComputationType](@ref codi::JacobianComputationType) and [HessianComputationType](@ref codi::HessianComputationType)
 in this file in the global `codi` namespace.
 They represent a Jacobian index management taping approach  with a vector mode of 4 for the first one.
 The second one uses a primal value index management tape with a vector mode of 4 and the inner AD type is a forward type with a vector dimension of 4.
-Some example custom handle creations are now:
+Some exemplary custom handle creations are now:
 ~~~~{.cpp}
 using EH = codi::EvaluationHelper;